 More than 50% of adult Australians experience gut problems such as bloating and indigestion.
 Bloating won’t go away on its own and in many cases, it gets worse with age.

 If you are looking to heal your gut naturally, these are the best teas for bloating you can easily find in Australia.

-These 10 teas can reduce bloating in the long term and also help with water retention and other symptoms of an unhappy gut.
+These herbal remedies can reduce bloating in the long term and also help with water retention and other symptoms of an unhappy gut.

 Indigestion can lead to bloating if you have eaten an excessive amount of food or drunk too much alcohol in a short space of time.
 It can be extremely uncomfortable and, at worst, quite painful.

 Sometimes, eating too much salty food can cause bloating.
 An excess of salt results in a build-up of sodium, which can cause excess water retention, bloating and indigestion.

 If you had a big and salty dinner, don't miss:

 - Debloat Naturally and Flush Salt Out of Your Body Overnight